-Communications to the entire student body are considered properly delivered when they are placed on official campus bulletin boards, on CampusCruiser, and/or on the TCC website at www.tccd.edu.
+Communications to the entire student body are considered properly delivered when they are placed on official campus bulletin boards, on CampusCruiser, and/or on the TCC website.
 Each student is responsible for regularly checking the bulletin boards and websites.

 Change of Address